elie195/duo_provider/README.md

 **Update:** The changes have been merged into the ownCloud master branch, and will be available as of ownCloud 9.2: https://github.com/owncloud/core/tree/master

-**Update - 3/23/2017:** The changes in ownCloud core are now targetted at version 10.0 instead of 9.2
+**Update - 3/23/2017:** The changes in ownCloud core are now targetted at version 10.0 instead of 9.2.

+**Update - 4/17/2017:** If you _really_ want to use this plugin in the current "stable" ownCloud release, see the "Patching an unsupported ownCloud core installation" instructions below.

 ## Requirements